KURWAss/ace/CONTRIBUTING.md

 - Formatting follows the Google C++ Style Guide: 4-space indentation, opening braces on the same line, `snake_case` for variables, `PascalCase` for classes and methods.
+- A purely AI-generated pull request ("vibe-coded") cannot be accepted, because the copyright status of such output is uncertain.
+- It can be very effective to ask a coding assistant to confirm and explain a bug, but then verify correctness of the generated explanation by implementing and testing your own solution.
+This process saves you time for the mechanical steps, but ensures you understood the problem and solution.
+- Contributions must disclose AI assistance, e.g. "Created with help by Claude Opus 4.5".

 ## Testing changes